UPS – shares trading in a descending channel: potential entry levels

 • Supply Chain Solutions (logistics and supply chain operations): this segment includes revenue from comprehensive logistics solutions, including contract logistics (warehousing, packaging, and inventory management), specialised solutions for healthcare, manufacturing, e-commerce and technology, LTL transportation services, ocean and air freight, as well as supply chain management and reverse logistics services.

-• Surcharges and Value-Added Services: this category includes fuel surcharges, peak load charges, insurance, tracking, rerouting, and other related services, which increase the average revenue per shipment.
+• Surcharges and Value-Added Services: this category includes fuel surcharges, peak load charges, insurance, tracking, rerouting, and other related services that increase the average revenue per shipment.

 Thus, UPS generates revenue through a diversified portfolio of logistics services, serving both the mass segment (retail clients) and the large corporate sector with tailored supply chain solutions.